 London’s world-class museums are among the city’s biggest attractions — a perfect option for a rainy day and, with free admissions, wallet-friendly too.
-But which ones work best when kids are in tow?
-Take advantage of these insider tips and tidbits for a museum outing that will keep everyone in the family engaged and happy.
+But what are the most child-friendly museums in London?
+Take advantage of these insider tips and tidbits for museum exploring that will keep everyone in the family engaged and happy.

 Let’s start with the daddy of London’s museums — arguably the most famous and located in the capital’s so-called museum quarter, South Kensington.
 The Natural History Museum is a bit like stepping onto the movie set of Night at the Museum.
 It’s a British institution, a wonderful, slightly dusty old building stuffed with exotic animals and geological treasures to delight children of all ages.

 Sadly, the jaw-dropping star of the show, Dippy, is no longer on display in the Hintze Hall.
 After 35 years, this very famous life-size replica skeleton of a diplodocus has been retired to pastures new.
-In Dippy’s place, expect an equally impressive blue whale skeleton, as the museum shifts focus to conservation and awareness of the natural world.
+In Dippy’s place, expect an equally impressive blue whale skeleton, as the museum shifts focus to conservation and awareness of the natural world and installs exhibits that are more nature based.

 Even so, there is a new shift in the museum’s thinking and hordes of happy children of all ages stomp around these corridors daily.
-Give that admission is free, it’s definitely worth spending a couple of hours here just to say you’ve been to such an iconic place.
+Give that it is free entry, it’s definitely worth spending a couple of hours here just to say you’ve been to such an iconic place.
 A good idea would be to download the museum’s visitor app and ask at a help desk about daily age-appropriate activities for kids.

 And be warned, there will be queues on weekends!
 Persevere or go early.

-This place rocks.
+This place rocks and its family friendly vibe is off the charts.
 Right next door to the Natural History Museum, it’s child paradise.
 It’s modern and fun with interactive features that bring science to life.
 Even if your children don’t like this subject at school, I bet they will after a few hours here.

 Aviation, trains, mathematics and energy are just some of the subjects to explore.
 They’re all beautifully displayed, in particular the maths exhibit, designed by the late award-winning architect Zaha Hadid.
 Our favourite, though, was space exploration.
 Wow!
 Rockets, space capsules and astronaut suits captivate all.
 And there are teams of staff on hand conducting regular talks on life in space.
 We walked past a group of elementary school kids listening intently and hooting with laughter when it came to the issue of astronauts’ poo.